 Sometimes, you only have to take the first small step.

-I am inviting you to watch this video about the fear of success and be aware that fear is always trying to protect you and keep you safe from risk.
-If anything you want to achieve ever looks “scary”, take it as a good sign!
+Be aware that your fear is trying to protect you and keep you safe from risk.
+If anything you want to achieve ever looks “scary,” take it as a good sign!

 If your dreams do not scare you a bit, it means they are not big enough.
 And keep in mind that, in everything you do, there’s always for you a risk to succeed!